 Vredegoor DW et al. 2012.
 Can f 1 levels in hair and homes of different dog breeds: Lack of evidence to describe any dog breed as hypoallergenic.
 Journal of Allergy and Clinical Immunology.

 Rooney NJ and Cowan S. 2011.
-Training methods and owner-dog interactions: Links with dog behaviour and learning ability.
-Applied Animal Behaviour Science.
+Training methods and owner-dog interactions: Links with dog behavior and learning ability.
+Applied Animal Behavior Science.

 Minor KM et al. 2011.
 Presence and impact of the exercise-induced collapse associated DNM1 mutation in Labrador retrievers and other breeds.
 The Veterinary Journal.